IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/network-graph.md

 ## $PlatformShort$ Network Graph Example

-The following example demonstrates how to create Network Graph using multiple `ScatterSeries` (for rendering node markers) and `ScatterPolylineSeries` (for rendering node connections) in `XamDataChart` component.
+The following example demonstrates how to create Network Graph using  `ScatterSeries` (for rendering node markers) and `ScatterPolylineSeries` (for rendering node connections) in the `XamDataChart` component.

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"